 - Written description of the agency’s quality assurance program developed to meet requirements in IDAPA 16.03.21.500.01-03.
 Review the certification checklist under Administrative/Facilities Requirements at the bottom of this page to ensure completeness of this section.

 - A written code of ethics policy required in IDAPA 16.03.21 https://adminrules.idaho.gov/rules/current/16/160321.pdf

 - When center-based services are to be provided, a site visit is required.
 Prior to that visit, the following documents must be submitted.

 - Occupancy permit

 - Sample fire escape plan/chart

-Upon receipt of the application form and application materials, the department will review the materials to determine if the agency has met all of the regulatory requirements and has the necessary systems in place to ensure the implementation of those requirements.
+The department will review the application form and materials to determine if the agency has met all of the regulatory requirements and has the necessary systems in place to ensure the implementation of those requirements.
 The department will notify the agency with a written decision regarding certification.
 An application is considered complete when all required documents are received and in compliance with rules and regulations.

-After certification as a developmental disabilities agency, you will be required to submit a request for renewal of certification 90 days prior to your certificate expiration date.
-Additionally, any addendums, updates, or changes to the approved application will require an addendum to be submitted.
-Both of these items must be completed using the DDARH portal link found on this page.
+Once certified as a developmental disabilities agency, you will be required to submit a request for request for renewal of certification 90 days before the certificate expires.
+Any addendums, updates, or changes to the approved application will require an addendum to be submitted.
+Both of these items must be completed using the DDA-RH portal link on this page.

 Please note that new applications are also needed when an agency makes any of the following changes: